pearsona/bp/README.md

 ## [bp.py](bp.py)
-This is the main code to use for running loopy min-sum belief propogation.
+This is the main code to use for running loopy min-sum belief propagation.

 Usage examples: